SciML/DiffEqDocs.jl/docs/src/types/bvp_types.md

 # BVP Problems

-## Mathematical Specification of an BVP Problem
+## Mathematical Specification of a BVP Problem

-To define an BVP Problem, you simply need to give the function ``f`` and the initial condition ``u₀`` which define an ODE:
+To define a BVP Problem, you simply need to give the function ``f`` and the initial condition ``u₀`` which define an ODE:

 ```math